Gluten free brownie cookies

-I do love a good chocolate brownie as much as you do, but I’m not really keen on scrubbing out the pan afterwards!
+I love chocolate brownies as much as you do, but I’m not really keen on scrubbing out the pan afterwards!

-My answer was to come up with a gluten free brownie cookies recipe.
+My answer was to come up with a gluten free brownie cookie recipe instead.
 It bakes up nicely with that familiar brownie smell and the texture inside the cookie is the similar to a brownie, but no baked on crunch on your brownie pan!

-It’s not a complicated recipe, you basically add the ingredients to your bowl, one after another, and then you have your cookie dough ready to cook!
+It’s not a complicated recipe, you simply add the ingredients to your bowl, mix it up, and then you have your cookie dough ready to cook!

-As always I’m including the measurements in grams and US cup measures, but you need to know that the cup measurements are approximate and may not be totally accurate as the weight of gluten free flour blends can vary greatly depending on what kind of flour you have in there.
+As always I’m including the measurements in grams and US cup measures, but you need to know that the cup measurements are approximate and are not as accurate as using a kitchen scale to weigh your ingredients.

 This post may contain Amazon affiliate links